By Train from Dhaka to Sylhet : An Unforgettable Thrilling Adventure

 On the train, there is a Train In-charge whose responsibility is total monitoring, such as ensuring passengers’ comfort, addressing technical issues, and providing first aid if needed.

-Suddenly, the scenery along the railway tracks starts changing.
-The train has now begun to race through rows of tea gardens, hills, and dense forests on its way to Sylhet.
 It truly feels amazing.
 Now, I can understand why everyone calls the Dhaka-Sylhet route the most beautiful railway route.
 Tea gardens are abundant on the Dhaka-Habiganj-Sylhet route, and during this journey, you will have plenty of opportunities to enjoy the sight of these scenic tea plantations.

 The Green Tea Valley